Where To Buy

 Union Atlas 2021 - 2012 Review by The Good Ride

-The 2021 Union Atlas had a major overhaul.
-It seems the only part that is the same is the heel loop.
+The 2021 Union Atlas had a major overhaul and it seems the only part that is the same is the heel loop.
 It isn’t quite as fast initiating a turn but you get a lot more dampness.
-It still has that Atlas personality that you get from a soft high back and very responsive base plate that blends well with a wide variety of board types.
+So it still has that Atlas personality that you get from a soft high back and very responsive base plate that blends well with a wide variety of board types.

-Turn Offs: The toe strap doesn’t conform to the boot like it used to.
+Turn Offs/Swipe Left: The toe strap doesn’t conform to the boot like it used to.
 The ratchet ladders are softer and not as smooth as in past years.
 The screw in the gas pedal isn’t secured.

 Ethics Statement: We don’t get paid by the manufacturer to write these reviews.
 We do make money from the “Where To Buy” links, but this is our best attempt at an honest and objective review from an average riders’ perspective.